• Skip to main content

 How to Make Them

-(Note: I’ve outlined the step-by-step on how to make this recipe here, but find the full recipe, ingredients, and directions at the end of this post.)
+(Note: I’ve outlined the easy step-by-step on how to make these delicious cookies here, but find the full recipe, ingredients, and directions in the recipe card at the end of this post.)

-2. Mix all the wet ingredients together.
+1. Start by mixing all the dry ingredients together.

 3. Add the chocolate chips and stir them in until they have all been incorporated into the cookie dough.